Use the TAM SAM SOM approach to size markets as part of your B2B SaaS go-to-market plan. It will confirm if your ICP focus can support your growth...

-Scaling marketing and sales after reaching Product Market Fit is like timing your broadside.
-Here’s a B2B SaaS Marketing Plan Template to get you started.
+Scaling growth after reaching PMF is like timing your broadside.
+Here’s a B2B SaaS marketing plan template and playbook for software companies.

 In the Napoleonic Wars, the British navy was known for various strengths that allowed them to rule the seas.
 One specific element to their approach was empowering the sailors who operated the guns so that they could time the firing of their guns individually, based on movement of the ship, readiness of the gun, and sights on the target.
 However, when a ship first approached an enemy vessel, the first firing of all the guns together (aka the “broadside”) was timed perfectly and done in sequence.
 This initial engagement of the enemy was crucial in gaining a sustainable advantage.